Who can Enrol?

 Consideration in enrolment priority is given, in order, to:

-- Siblings of existing and former student members of the school community;
+- Siblings of existing students and former graduates of the school community.

 - Catholics who participate regularly in the celebration of the Eucharist;